Johnny says, “Plant more Milkweed!” because…

 - Monarch Butterflies require Milkweed plants to lay eggs

 - Monarch Caterpillars requires Milkweed leaves to eat

-- The milky latex in Milkweed protects the Monarch Caterpillars from being eaten
+- The milky latex in Milkweed is toxic and protects the Monarch Caterpillars from being eaten

-Butterfly Milkweed produce unique, orange flowers that provide nectar for many pollinators, along with butterflies.
+Butterfly Milkweed produce unique, orange flowers that provide nectar for many pollinators, along with Monarch Butterflies.